Please check back soon for date and location.

 While our program places an emphasis on excellence, achievement, and personal growth, we also strive to make the pageant experi-ence FUN!
-The pageant is a four day event, and will be held September 1-4, 2017.

 The winner of MISS ILLINOIS USA will advance to the nationally televised MISS USA Pageant, and the winner of the MISS ILLINOIS TEEN USA title will advance to the MISS TEEN USA Pageant.
 Should MISS ILLINOIS USA go on to win MISS USA, she would then advance to the ultimate contest... the internationally televised MISS UNIVERSE Pageant.

-Each Contestant will compete in three equal phases of preliminary competition: athletic wear/swimsuit, evening gown, and interview.
+Each Contestant will compete in three equal phases of preliminary competition: active wear/swimsuit, evening gown, and interview.
 The scores from the preliminary phases of competition are added up, and the contestants with the highest composite scores become semifinalists.
 The number of semifinalists will be between 10 and 15, and will be determined by the total number of contestants in the competition.